zeffii/BlenderConsolePrompt/README.md

 string??se | search stackoverflow for everything infront of the ?? string?py | search py docs ..
 string?bpy | search blender bpy docs ..
+psel | make a parent empty for selected objects
+-sel somename | is select=True for all data.objects where `.name.startswith(somename)`
+-gist -o somename | uploads all visible text blocks as a unified github anonymous public gist, then it will open the url in a browser. `-gist -o somename`
 _svc | checking recent sverchok commits (github api) [image](https://github.com/zeffii/BlenderConsolePrompt/issues/3#issuecomment-74256330)
--gist -o somename | uploads all visible text blocks as a unified github anonymous public gist, then it will open the url in a browser. `-gist -o somename`
--sel somename | is select=True for all data.objects where `.name.startswith(somename)`
--psel | make a parent empty for selected objects
 -man | opens github readme.md for the addon